kitnil/awesome/README.md

 ## Dart

-- [chromedeveditor](https://github.com/GoogleChrome/chromedeveditor) - Chrome Dev Editor is a developer tool for building apps on the Chrome platform - Chrome Apps and Web Apps, in JavaScript or Dart.
+- [chromedeveditor](https://github.com/googlearchive/chromedeveditor) - Chrome Dev Editor is a developer tool for building apps on the Chrome platform - Chrome Apps and Web Apps, in JavaScript or Dart.
+(NO LONGER IN ACTIVE DEVELOPMENT)

 ## Elixir